Haidra-Org/AI-Horde/FAQ.md

 ### Do you censor generations?

+Horde-wide, we censor only one type of generation: [CSAM](https://en.wikipedia.org/wiki/Child_sexual_abuse_material) Images.
+We have two mechanisms to achieve this, one is a regex replacement filter during initial API request.
+The other is the anti-CSAM AI running on each worker.
+See more detailed answers below.

+Other than this one instance, the horde does not censor text generations at all, or images which do not appear to be CSAM.

-The horde itself cannot, but each individual worker might have its own censorship guidelines.
+However each individual worker might have its own censorship guidelines.
 And each requestor can voluntarily opt-in to accidental NSFW censorship.

-## Why are some of my images just black?
+## Why are some of my images just black with white text?

 Those generations have been NSFW-censored by the worker generating them.
 If you've specified your request as SFW, individual SFW workers who fulfil it might have the NSFW censorship model active, which will return just this black image.
 To avoid such images, turn on NSFW, or ensure your prompt is not too close to the edge of SFW/NSFW.
+If the image mentions censor due to the anti-CSAM filter, this cannot be turned off.

 ## Why are some of my images are still censored even though I'm requesting NSFW?